1036 Ganymed: Mars approach

-Due to the high eccentricity of its orbit, Ganymed is also a Mars-crosser, intersecting the orbit of the Red Planet at 1.66 AU.
+Due to the high eccentricity of its orbit, Ganymed is also a Mars-crosser, intersecting the orbit of the Red Planet.
 On 16 December 2176, it will pass at a distance of 0.02868 AU from Mars.

 Name

 The minor planet of Ganymed was named after Ganymede from Greek mythology, using the German spelling ("Ganymed").
 Ganymede was a Trojan prince abducted by Zeus to serve as a cup-bearer to the Greek gods.
 The name had previously also been given to Jupiter's third moon, "Ganymede", which was discovered in 1610 by Italian astronomer Galileo Galilei.

 Physical characteristics

 Owing to its early discovery date, Ganymed has a rich observational history.
 A 1931 paper published the absolute magnitude, based on observations to date, as 9.24, slightly brighter than the present value of 9.45.

 Ganymed is a stony S-type asteroid, in the Tholen, SMASS and in the S3OS2 taxonomy.
 This means that it is relatively reflective and composed of iron and magnesium silicates.
 Spectral measurements put Ganymed in the S (VI) spectral subtype, indicating a surface rich in orthopyroxenes, and possibly metals (although if metals are present they are covered and not readily apparent in the spectra).